-UNDERSTANDING MAGNETIC STRIPE CARDS Magnetic strips are the dark strip of magnetic material on the back of cards and used in conjunction with a POS system.
+UNDERSTANDING MAGNETIC STRIPE CARDS Magnetic stripes, also known as mag stripes, are the dark strip of magnetic material commonly present on the back of gift cards, loyalty cards and membership cards, which are used in conjunction with a POS system.

 Mag stripe cards are commonly used in access control as key cards and on ID cards.
-They come in two main varieties: high-coercivity (HiCo) and low-coercivity (LoCo).
+Mag stripes in two main varieties: high-coercivity (HiCo) and low-coercivity (LoCo).

-Gift cards, loyalty cards, fundraising cards and membership cards typically utilize a LoCo magstrip.
-A magnetic stripe card reader can read both types of magnetic stripe.
+Gift cards, fundraising cards, loyalty cards, and membership cards usually use LoCo magstrips.
+A magnetic stripe card reader can read either type of magnetic strip.
 WHAT IS MAGNETIC STRIPE ENCODING?

 HOW DOES IT ALL WORK?
-A gift card is a good way to give an example of how it works.
-A customer purchases a gift card, which is swiped by the cashier to access the serial number on the magnetic strip.
-The cashier then asks how much should be put on the card.
+When a gift card is purchased by a customer, it gets swiped by the cashier, so that a serial number can be obtained and stored on the magnetic stripe.
+The cashier asks the customer how much money they would like to place on the card.

-That amount is entered into the POS system by the cashier.
-The next time the gift card is swiped, the POS system uses the serial number stored on the magnetic stripe to look up the customer’s card balance, which is stored on the POS system using the same serial number.
+Then the cashier enters that amount into the POS system.
+The next time the gift card is swiped, the POS system uses the serial number on the magnetic strip to look up the card balance.

-A POS system may sometimes fail to read a magnetic stripe.
+Sometimes, a POS system may not read a magnetic strip.

-That's why our recommendation is to print the serial number on the cards surface.
+That is why we recommend printing the same serial number onto the card’s surface.
 This is called a human-readable number.

 WHAT DO I NEED TO KNOW IF I WANT MAGNETIC STRIPES ON MY CARDS?
-To ensure your custom magnetic strip card functions properly, there are a few things you should know: Your POS system will provide this information for you.
+For proper functioning of your custom magnetic stripe, you must know the following: Your POS or lock system provider will be able to help you get the information you need.

-1. Does your POS or lock system require magnetic stripes to be HiCo or LoCo?
+1. Does your POS/lock system require magnetic stripes to be HiCo or LoCo?
 Or, is either option okay?

-3. There are two types of serial number formats: random and sequential.
-Which format is needed for your POS or lock system?
-If it is random, are specific characters or number of characters required?
-If possible, a random number file obtained from your POS or lock system provider is best.
+3. Two main serial number formats are available: random and sequential.
+Which format is required by your POS or lock system?
+If random, are specific characters or a specific number of characters required?
+If possible, it’s best to obtain a random number file from your POS or lock system provider.

 If your serial numbers are sequential, what number should we start with?

 The magnetic stripe or mag stripe is read by swiping the card past a magnetic reading head, which is why they are sometimes called swipe cards.
-A magnetic strip card is any type of card that includes data embedded on a strip made of tiny iron particles in plastic film.
-Types of magnetic stripe cards include driver's licenses, credit cards, employee ID cards, gift cards, and public transit cards.
+A magnetic strip card is any type of card that contains data embedded in a strip composed of tiny iron particles secured in plastic film.
+Types of magnetic strip cards include credit or debit cards, gift cards, employee ID cards, public transit cards, and driver’s licenses.

-Each track is about one-tenth of an inch wide.
+Each track is roughly one-tenth of an inch in width.

-The first and second tracks in the magnetic stripe are encoded with information about the cardholder's account, such as their credit card number, full name, the card's expiration date and the country code.
+The first and second tracks store information about the cardholder's account, for instance the credit card number, the person's name, and the expiration date of the card.